 Construction of a new DN 500 gas pipeline Libhošť - Třanovice (L=60 km)

-A new compressor station (two units + back-up) connected to the new and also to th existing DN500 Libhošť – Třanovice
+A new compressor station (two units + back-up) connected to the new and also to the existing DN500 Libhošť – Třanovice

 Implementation of the abovementioned infrastructure components will enable NET4GAS to offer the incremental capacity demanded, assuming the delivery pressure on the border is at least 46 barg.
 This is the basic precondition for such a technical solution of the incremental capacity project between Poland and the Czech Republic.